 Arts District (Warehouse District)

-The Warehouse District, known today as the New Orleans Arts District, was originally established as an industrial area in the 19th century to store grain, coffee, and produce shipped through the Port of New Orleans.
-As commerce, trade, and industry practices evolved over time, the area's prosperity faded, and the once busy streets became eerily quiet.
+The Warehouse District, known today as the New Orleans Arts District, was originally established as an industrial area in the 19th century to store grain, coffee and produce shipped through the Port of New Orleans.
+As commerce, trade and industry practices evolved over time, the area's prosperity faded and the once busy streets became eerily quiet.

-Museums also put the roomy warehouses to good use.
-The National World War II Museum, one of the most popular attractions in New Orleans, features an ever-expanding exhibit space where war veterans are on hand to give tours, answer questions, or just to talk with the many visitors.
+Museums also put the roomy warehouses in this neighborhood to good use.
+The National World War II Museum, one of the most popular attractions in New Orleans that has brought in over 2 million visitors, features an ever-expanding exhibit space where war veterans are on hand to give tours, answer questions or just to talk with the many visitors.

 For those seeking a cultural travel experience, the New Orleans Arts District alone is worth a trip to New Orleans.